miguel-bal/miguel-bal/README.md

     👋 Hello World!
 I'm Miguel 👨‍💻
   </h1>
   <p>
-    I'm a Software Engineering student at The University of Auckland, passionate about using code to make a positive impact.
+    I'm a Software Engineering student at The University of Auckland, passionate about using code to make a positive impact!
 My GitHub showcases both personal projects and university work, documenting my growth and journey as a developer.
 I'm always eager to learn, explore new technologies, and contribute to meaningful projects.
   </p>
 </div>
 <div>